bsiegal/mintui-cmv3v2-starter/README.md

 This is a starter project for a Mint UI for Candy Machine v3 Account version 2.

-For more details visit [How To Create A Minting UI For Collection Deployed With Metaplex Sugar 2.1.1](https://porcupineplaygroundpals.com/how-to-create-a-minting-ui-for-collection-deployed-with-metaplexs-sugar-2-1-1/).
+For more details visit [How To Create A Minting UI For Collection Deployed With Metaplex (Sugar 2.1.1 or Greater) Using Umi](https://porcupineplaygroundpals.com/how-to-create-a-minting-ui-for-collection-deployed-with-metaplexs-sugar-2-1-1/).

 ## Run the development server: